-There is a common misconception that businesses that are not banks don’t need AML regulation protocols.
+There is a common misconception that businesses that are not banks don’t need anti money laundering or AML regulation protocols.
 AML in banking may be one of the most prominent industries, but it is definitely not the only one.

-This is a standard line of reasoning for some people, the idea that they don’t need AML protocols because their business does not fall into the finance category.
-The truth is, AML regulations are becoming more widespread, covering many more markets and consistently increasing company commitments.
+It is a standard line of reasoning for some people, the idea that they don’t need AML protocols because their business does not fall into the finance category.
+The truth is that AML regulations are becoming more widespread, covering many more markets and consistently increasing company commitments.
 If your business is not already invested with an AML program because you think you will not need it, this article may convince you otherwise.

 Table of Contents